 Chicago Market Report

-Rise in Speculative Construction Places Upward Pressure on Office and Industrial Vacancy While Apartment And Retail Development Diminishes; Investors Eye Warehouses With Last-Mile Delivery Potential
+Speculative Construction Could Put Upward Pressure on Office and Industrial Vacancy; Warehouses With Last-Mile Delivery Potential Capture Investor Interest

 Jobs slow to return after coronavirus shutdown.
 Chicagoland was severely impacted by employment loses during the pandemic.
-As businesses temporarily shuttered to prevent the spread of the COVID-19, unemployment vaulted to 16.5 percent, the highest rate in 30 years.
-In March and April, approximately 631,000 more people were out of work metrowide.
-As expected, the largest decline was in the hospitality segment as hotels, restaurants and bars laid off roughly 253,300 workers.
-Since businesses began to reopen in May, more than 262,600 people have returned to work, lowering the unemployment rate to 11.6 percent in August.
-The rate is still 370 basis points above the national figure as 358,900 positions lost in the metro since the beginning of 2020 have yet to return.
+As businesses temporarily shuttered to prevent the spread of COVID-19, unemployment vaulted to 16.5 percent, the highest rate in 30 years.
+In March and April, approximately 631,100 positions were lost metrowide.
+As expected, the largest decline was in the hospitality segment as hotels, restaurants and bars laid off roughly 252,300 workers.
+Since businesses began to reopen in May, nearly 280,000 people have returned to work, lowering the unemployment rate to 10.5 percent in September.
+The rate is still 260 basis points above the national figure as 341,600 positions lost in the metro since the beginning of 2020 have yet to return.